 But the girl decided to go with Martim, they were followed by Irapuã, and everything ended in a battle between the two opposing tribes and the defeat of the Tabajaras.

-Iracema stayed with the Pitiguaras and Martim, noticing, however, an increasing neglect from her husband, who started missing his native civilization and home country.
-Suffering from the continuous absence of Martim, Iracema started debilitating, refused to eat and managed to survive only to give Martim their son Moacir (literally “son of pain”) at his return from yet another battle he took part in, and ask him to bury her under a coconut tree she used to love.
+Iracema stayed with the Pitiguaras and Martim, noticing, however, increasing neglect from her husband, who started missing his native civilization and home country.
+Suffering from the continuous absence of Martim, Iracema started debilitating, refused to eat, and managed to survive only to give Martim their son Moacir (literally “son of pain”) upon his return from yet another battle he took part in, and ask him to bury her under a coconut tree she used to love.

 Sad for Iracema’s death (a little too late, if you ask me), Martim went to his homeland, to come back to Brazil after only two years to help establish the Catholic religion and fight the Dutch.
 Between a battle and a conversion, Martim also visited the place where Iracema was buried letting himself be consumed by nostalgia.

-There are many stories about Portuguese colonization of Brazil, probably as ruthless as Portuguese colonization of the coasts of the Indian Ocean in the quest for spices.
-This novel is such a mixing of history and myth that Martim is seen as one of the first Portuguese to land in the region of Fortaleza, and the story of Iracema a romantic and dramatic portrait of the city’s past.
+There are many stories about the Portuguese colonization of Brazil, probably as ruthless as the Portuguese colonization of the coasts of the Indian Ocean in the quest for spices.
+This novel is such a mix of history and myth that Martim is seen as one of the first Portuguese to land in the region of Fortaleza, and the story of Iracema is a romantic and dramatic portrait of the city’s past.